Julia Adamson from BCS, The Chartered Institute for IT explores today’s digital world and asks if our children ready for it

 The computing curriculum will only succeed if enough teachers have the necessary knowledge, skills and confidence.
 Currently, over 75% of existing teachers do not have an academic background in computer science and recruitment for computing teacher training missed the target for the academic year 2016/7 by the biggest margin of all English Baccalaureate (EBacc) subjects.
 Without a centrally led intervention to support the training of computing teachers, the introduction of this new subject will stall as evidenced by the slowdown in the growth at GCSE this year.

 The DfE has supported the Network of Excellence (NoE) in Computer Science, part of the Computing At School group within BCS.
 The NoE provides effective continuous professional development (CPD) for teachers who are new to computing, increasing both their confidence and capability, the number of their students taking GCSE Computer Science and their grades.
 It has made fantastic progress.
 Since April 2015, it has provided over 80,000 hours of CPD to nearly 8,000 schools.

 While these numbers are impressive and exceed the expectations for the programme, they amount to just over 3 hours per teacher.
-Few French teachers would be confident to teach Mandarin after 3 hours training.
-The government has recognised that a step change in the level of support is needed and we welcome government’s commitment to upskilling 8,000 existing teachers to become competent computer science teachers.
+Few French teachers would be confident to teach Mandarin after 3 hours of training.
+The government has recognised that a step-change in the level of support is needed and we welcome the government’s commitment to upskilling 8,000 existing teachers to become a competent computer, science teachers.

 It’s clear that a lot more is now understood about achieving change at scale and we look forward to the CPD programme and the national centre building on what has been learned to ensure that the announced programme is done for and with teachers, rather than done to them.
 With proper CPD and the support of an effective professional network, teachers will embrace the new subject, the opportunities it offers for their students and their role in building the future.